reemahmed11/PRODIGY_ML_01/README.md

 This project demonstrates the practical application of linear regression in real estate, offering valuable insights into how different property features influence house prices.

+If you have any questions or would like further information about this project, please feel free to reach out to me via email:

+📧 [reemahmedm501@gmail.com]

+I am always open to discussing the project in more detail and exploring potential collaborations.